~ FIFTY MANGOES ~

 Hiya.
 You weren't supposed to stumble across this page, it was just meant to be me screaming into the void for the sheer fuck of it. but seeing as you're here I'll let you know what's going on.

 I have been for the past couple of years learning Japanese, to mixed success (read: no success).
 Mainly focusing on the reading aspect (and the listening a little bit, when I can be arsed) but even then I've generally been doing the bare minimum so I don't forget what little I've already learned.
 That is, slugging through Core6k in Anki, dipping into Tae Kim's grammar guide on occasion, and doing a spot of reading here and there.
 The problem is, 'a spot of reading here and there' isn't enough to actually get any real learning done.
 I'm not running into vocab 'in the wild' enough for it to stick properly.
-So I decided (in like February, so a bit late for a New Years' Resolution) to up my reading this year, and set a goal of fifty volumes of manga.
-That's just under one a week, and should be doable.
-Last year I read like 23 (and two light novels, which made pulling teeth look like a massage in the Bahamas in comparison) but there was a lot of putting off and doing other things going on.
-With a bit of discipline fifty is definitely achievable.
+So I decided back at the start of last year to up my reading a bit, and set a goal of fifty volumes of manga.
+Which for various reasons (mainly laziness) didn't go all according to keikaku.
+I got like 23 read (plus 3 light novels and the translation of the first Harry Potter) which was about the same as I had read the year before.
+So rather than kicking my reading up a notch I just sort of maintained the status quo.

 THE LOG